 Offset Description 0 Block ID 2000 to 2019 requested by the processor 1 The next read request block identification code 2 Result of the event request.
-1=the command was placed in the command queue.
-0= No room was found in the command queue. -1=The client is not enabled and active.
-3 Number of commands in queue 4 to (n-1) Spare
+If a value of '1' is present, the command was placed in the command queue.
+If a value of '0' is present, no room was found in the command queue.
+If a value of '-1' is present, the client is not enabled and active.
+3 Number of commands in queue 4 to 239 Spare

-7.4.2 Client Status Request/Response Blocks (3000 to 3019)
+7.4.2 Client Status Request/Response Blocks